Chakradhar-Punur/AI-Voice-Assistant/README.md

 `docker push chakradharprime/voice-assistant:latest`

-### Notes
+## Notes:

 * Ensure that Google Cloud Dialogflow is configured correctly with valid credentials.
+This project requires service account JSON keys for Dialogflow.
+Follow the below steps to create service accounts and JSON keys.
+  * Go to Google Cloud Console, then clicke on IAM and Admin
+  * Create a Service Account for each bot (Jokes, Small Talk, Weather, FAQ, Alarm).
+  * Download the JSON keys and store them in a credentials/ folder in your local system.
 * Make sure your container is running before testing API endpoints.

+## Video Demo:

+## Support & Contact:

+For issues, please open an issue on GitHub or contact me.
+Email: crpunur@gmail.com